mrisher/smtp-sts/spec.md

    1. policy semantics: whether senders can expect a server for the recipient domain to support TLS encryption and how to validate the TLS certificate presented
-   2. policy authentication: how to determine the authenticity of a published policy delivered via DNS
+   2. policy discovery & authentication: how to discover a domain's published STS policy and determine the authenticity of that policy
    3. failure report format: a mechanism for informing recipient domains about aggregate failure statistics
    4. failure handling: what sending MTAs should do in the case of policy